 ZOOL 6019.
 ADVANCED PARASITOLOGY.
+Four credit hours.
+Three lectures and one three-

 Four credit hours.
-Three lectures and one threehour laboratory per week.
+Three lectures and one three-hour laboratory per week.
 Prerequisite: authorization of the Director of the Department.

 Lectures, conferences, reading and laboratory work dealing with practical problems of classification, morphology and host relations of animal parasites.